 Permanent Cosmetics and Microblading Legislation

 In Most States Permanent make up or Micropigmentation is regulated by the Health Board under the Rules and Regulations of Body Art Tattooing or Body Modification.
 Operating and performing Permanent Makeup and Microblading services without a license is illegal and therefore prohibited.
-Most States also require a Fundamentals or Basic Permanent makeup class in order to apply for the license and your certificate has to reflect that, therefore just a Microblading certificate will not suffice.
+Most States also require a Fundamentals or Basic Permanent makeup class of at least a 100 hours in order to apply for the license and your certificate has to reflect that, therefore just a Microblading certificate will not suffice.
 In fact most Health Boards do NOT recognize the term “Microblading”.
 So it is extremely important you make sure your training covers the fundamentals of Permanent Makeup, which should include training in Eyebrows, Eyeliners and Lips.
+Most states and local boards require the applicants to complete an apprenticeship with a licensed body art practitioner.
+Requirements can range from 200 – 2000 hours.
 It is the student’s responsibility to understand and comply with State and local Health department laws.
 Please call us if you have any questions.

 Massachusetts State Regulations